JohnGaros/data_quality_api/docs/FUNCTIONAL_REQUIREMENTS.md

 - Uses plain language so non-engineers and future agents can read it fast.
 - Links each requirement to the user roles described in the project brief.

+> **Related documents:** For business context see `docs/BRD.md`.
+For architecture and module structure see `docs/ARCHITECTURE.md` and `docs/ARCHITECTURE_FILE_STRUCTURE.md`.
+For contract-driven rationale see `docs/CONTRACT_DRIVEN_ARCHITECTURE.md`.
+For actions and job orchestration see `docs/ACTIONS_AND_JOB_DEFINITIONS.md`.

 ## 2. What is in scope

 - Features that let people upload data, validate it, review results, and manage rules.
+- Contract and catalogue operations that keep the platform’s ground truth (DataContracts, catalogue mappings, profiles) current.
-- Configuration, administration, and auditing tasks that keep the platform running.
+- Configuration, administration, and auditing tasks that keep the platform running in a multi-tenant, GDPR-aware environment.
 - Everything needed for day-one operations of the API and the supporting UI or scripts.

 Out of scope for now: